python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_GRC_FM_Transmitter.md

 ### For the Wav File Source:

+- _NOTE: You can use a Audio Source instead if you'd like.
+See notes at the bottom of this page._
 - File: Pick a file by pressing the "..." button.
 It must be a wav file, not an mp3, etc.
 - Repeat: Up to you; do you want it to repeat?